In this article

 The severe symptoms associated with stage three typically begin 48 to 72 hours after you stop drinking.

-In three to five percent of cases, this stage can include delirium tremens, or the DT’s.
+In 3 to 5 percent of cases, this stage can include delirium tremens or DTs.
 This, along with severe seizures, can be life-threatening.

 During this stage, it is essential to have regular monitoring by a medical professional or detox facility.
 Severe withdrawal symptoms that occur during stage three include:

 Delirium tremens is the most severe and dangerous form of alcohol withdrawal.
-When this occurs, you may experience problems with breathing, blood circulation, and your body’s ability to control its normal temperature.
+When this occurs, you may experience the following:

-Your heart rate and blood pressure can get dangerously high.
-Blood flow to the brain commonly decreases and you may experience severe dehydration.
-A person experiencing DT’s must be monitored by a medical professional until symptoms subside.
+A person experiencing DTs must be monitored by a medical professional until symptoms subside.

 Alcohol withdrawal syndrome is only the beginning of the detox process.
 This is known as acute alcohol withdrawal.
 This stage typically lasts about one week.

 However, approximately 75 percent of recovering alcoholics are likely to experience post-acute withdrawal syndrome (PAWS).
-Symptoms of PAWS typically occur two or more months after an alcohol-dependent person's last drink.
+PAWS symptoms typically occur two or more months after an alcohol-dependent person’s last drink.

-Symptoms are primarily psychological in nature, affecting a person’s mood, sleep patterns, and response to stress.
+Symptoms are primarily psychological, affecting a person’s mood, sleep patterns, and stress response.

-Acute alcohol withdrawal occurs during detox, which is the beginning of the healing process.
-The post-acute phase is when the brain works to rebalance the brain chemistry affected by alcohol.
+Acute alcohol withdrawal occurs during detox, the beginning of the healing process.
+The post-acute phase is when the brain rebalances itself.

-Symptoms typically come and go, lasting a few days at a time.
+PAWs symptoms typically come and go, lasting a few days at a time.
 However, this phase can last up to two years while the brain continues to rebalance.
-This is why aftercare treatment is so important, even after completing rehab.
+This is why aftercare treatment is so important, even after rehab.
 Many recovering alcoholics stay in support groups for the rest of their life.

 Symptoms of PAWS include:

 Post-acute withdrawal is a major risk for relapse.
-So, it is essential to understand the symptoms and learn how to deal with them.
+So, it’s essential to understand the symptoms and learn how to deal with them.

-To diagnose alcohol withdrawal, your doctor will give you a physical.
-They will take your medical history, and likely administer a blood test.
+To diagnose alcohol withdrawal, your doctor will give you a physical exam.
+They will take your medical history and likely administer a blood test.
 This is to rule out other medical conditions.

 Physical symptoms are the primary indicator of alcohol withdrawal syndrome.
 These include:

-The Clinical Institute Withdrawal Assessment for Alcohol (CIWA-Ar) scale can also be used to diagnose withdrawal symptoms.
+The Clinical Institute Withdrawal Assessment for Alcohol (CIWA-Ar) scale can also help diagnose withdrawal symptoms.
 This scale measures the symptoms using the following questions:

-If you have made the decision to stop drinking, you should seek medical advice from your doctor or an addiction specialist.
+You should seek medical advice from your doctor or an addiction specialist if you decide to stop drinking.

 In many cases, your doctor will advise detox in a medical or rehab facility so they can monitor you.
-Anyone with a mental health disorder and an alcohol use disorder (co-occurring disorders) should seek treatment at a facility as well.
+Anyone with a mental health disorder and an alcohol use disorder (co-occurring disorders) should also seek treatment at a facility.

-There are medications that can help make withdrawal symptoms more tolerable.
-Should you experience severe symptoms or delirium tremens, doctors and nurses are available to provide emergency treatment, such as breathing assistance.
+Some medications can help make withdrawal symptoms more tolerable.
+Should you experience severe symptoms or delirium tremens, doctors and nurses can provide emergency treatment, such as breathing assistance.

 There are many treatment options available for alcohol abuse and addiction, including: